-- A. Single-family detached dwellings - B. Two family dwelling - C. Mobile home parks and subdivisions subject to compliance with the requirements of S 400 - D. Open Space Development is subject to compliance with the requirements of S 401 - E. Churches - F. Schools - G. Municipal buildings and uses - H. Public utility buildings necessary for the transmission of essential public utilities - Subject to Planning Board site plan review - I. Farming, including the sale of products grown on the premises - J. [Greenhouses and horticultural enterprises Adopted 1997] - K. Forestry and wildlife preservation activities - L. Accessory uses customarily incidental to the above and minor home occupations subject to the conditions of S 502.1
+- A. Single-family detached dwellings - B. Two family dwelling - C. [moved to 204.3 2023] - D. Open Space Development is subject to compliance with the requirements of S 401 - E. Churches - F. Schools - G. Municipal buildings and uses - H. Public utility buildings necessary for the transmission of essential public utilities - Subject to Planning Board site plan review - I. Farming, including the sale of products grown on the premises - J. [Greenhouses and horticultural enterprises Adopted 1997] - K. Forestry and wildlife preservation activities - L. Accessory uses customarily incidental to the above and minor home occupations subject to the conditions of S 502.1